hsc-latte/hs32core-rtl/docs/isa.rst

 Base ISA Specification
 ===============================================================================

-Changelog since rev1 (codename: latte).
-Updated May/22/2021.
+Changelog since rev1.

-- Removed user mode and added extra banks for IRQ mode.
+- Removed user mode and added extra banks for IRQ mode
-- Moved MCR to the flags bank, freeing up one more GPR.
-FP can be r11/r12 now.
+- Moved MCR to the flags bank, freeing up one more GPR
+- Moved NZCV from flags[31:28] to flags[11:8]

 Unprivileged register model
 -------------------------------------------------------------------------------